prabhupad26/100daysofML/README.md

 * Dataset:
    Pre trained Word vectors:
-      - Pre trained word vectors representations were obtained from [GloVe Twitter Dataset] (https://nlp.stanford.edu/projects/glove/) consiting of around 2Billion word tokens with a dimensions of 50 , 100 , 200.
+      - Pre trained word vectors representations were obtained from [GloVe Twitter Dataset] (https://nlp.stanford.edu/projects/glove/) which is having around 2Billion word tokens with a dimensions of 50 , 100 , 200.
    - Data : The data is obtained from the [SemEval2014 task4](http://alt.qcri.org/semeval2014/task4/) for Restaurant and Laptop review comments, its a labeled dataset with the targets consists of 3 classes : `Positive`, `Negative` and `Neutral`

  * The main focus of this exercise is to understand how an LSTM network behaves when the target information is fed into its input during a sentiment classification task.
 So basically the idea is to train a LSTM network with target information along with the input and the output would be the polarity of the input based on that provided target information, also there can be cases wherein the same input sentence can have different polarity depending upon the target information.
 For example: